 To answer a couple of questions:

 - When do the Christmas markets start?
 Traditionally on the last weekend in November (the start of Advent).
-Refer to our city guides for specific dates.
+Refer to our specific guides with Christmas market dates for each destination.

 - Where are the best Christmas markets in the world?
 In Europe of course!
 Specifically in German speaking countries; Germany, Austria and Switzerland.